 If I had a pound for every adrenaline-crazed traveller who told me that they were saving their sky dive for Franz Josef…well, you get the point.
 It’s kind of a big deal.
 Honestly I don’t mean to sound sarcastic, Glacier’s are astonishing.
 Particularly if you have never seen one before!
-And whilst glaciers around the world are retreating thanks to global warming, a glimpse at Franz Josef Glacier is only a
+And though glaciers around the world are retreating thanks to global warming, a glimpse at Franz Josef Glacier is only a

 short hike away.

-We arrived late afternoon in Franz Josef, and had a little wonder around town to get our bearings.
+We arrived late afternoon in Franz Josef and had a little wonder around town to get our bearings.
 Conclusion?
 Pretty as a picture, though other than the glacier there aren’t many activities to partake in.
 We did have a little nosy around the hot pools, but they seemed a little too leisure centre-esque for my taste, so we decided against it.
 Plus I had seen photos of the Onsen Hot Pools and thus all other pools paled in comparison.

 We were stayed in the YHA Hostel for just two nights, which was definitely enough time given that the town is super small.
 So on our first and only full day, we hit up the glacier.
 As per, we decided to do things a little unconventionally